Molecular, Cellular, and Developmental Biology (MCDB)

 TTh 9am-10:15am

-MCDB 2100b, Developmental Biology Scott Holley, Jacob Musser, and Josien van Wolfswinkel
+MCDB 2100b, Developmental Biology Scott Holley, Jacob Musser, Josien van Wolfswinkel, and Douglas Kankel

 A survey of the molecular and genetic control of embryonic development, cell-cell communication, and cell differentiation.
 Emphasis on mechanistic investigation in model organisms that reveal fundamental concepts explaining human birth defects and disease.
 Topics include gastrulation; neural and mesoderm induction; limb development; heart and vascular development; craniofacial development; adult and embryonic stem cells; regeneration; evolution and development.
 Introductory biology (BIOL 101, 102, 103) is recommended but not required.
 Students who have not taken the BIOL series should nonetheless have a good understanding of Mendelian genetics to be prepared for this course.
 SC